Find out about research and clinical trials looking at treatment for early breast cancer.

 - in combination with other treatments such as hormone therapy or chemotherapy, to prevent breast cancer coming back

-There are many types of biological therapies which work in different ways.
+There are many types of targeted drugs and immunotherapies.
 For early breast cancer, researchers are looking at:

-- monoclonal antibodies, such as Herceptin, pertuzumab , denozumab or ABP 980
+- monoclonal antibodies, such as trastuzumab (Herceptin), pertuzumab , denozumab or ABP 980

 - cancer growth blockers, such as lapatinib, everolimus or AZD5363